JohnSnowLabs/spark-nlp/docs/en/annotators.md

 ### Vivekn Sentiment Analysis Dataset

 To train ViveknSentimentApproach, it is needed to have input columns DOCUMENT and TOKEN, and a String column which is set with `setSentimentCol` stating either `positive` or `negative`

 ## Annotators

-### How to read this section?
+### How to read this section

 All annotators in Spark NLP share a common interface, this is: